wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-security-considerations.md

 ## Next Steps

-If you are also interested in best practices around performance, see [Performance Best Practices for SQL Server in Azure Virtual Machines](https://msdn.microsoft.com/zh-cn/library/azure/dn133149.aspx).
+If you are also interested in best practices around performance, see [Performance Best Practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-performance-best-practices).

-For other topics related to running SQL Server in Azure VMs, see [SQL Server on Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-infrastructure-services).
+For other topics related to running SQL Server in Azure VMs, see [SQL Server on Azure Virtual Machines overview](/documentation/articles/virtual-machines-sql-server-infrastructure-services).